-On the other hand, rising abundances of ODSs in the atmosphere since the middle of the 20th century have led to decreases in stratospheric ozone, most likely causing a negative radiative forcing of $-0.05 \,\text{W/m}^2$ (cooling) over the 1750-2011 time period, with a range of uncertainty spanning -0.15 to +0.05 W/m2 (see Figure Q17-1).
+On the other hand, rising abundances of ODSs in the atmosphere since the middle of the 20th century have led to decreases in strato-spheric ozone, causing a negative radiative forcing of -0.02 W/m2 (cooling) over the 1750-2019 time period, with a range of uncertainty spanning -0.15 to +0.11 W/m2 (see Figure Q17-1).
 The sign of the radiative forcing due to stratospheric ozone depletion is uncertain because this quantity is the difference between two terms of comparable magnitude, each of which has an associated uncertainty.
 The first term represents the trapping by ozone of outgoing infrared radiation released by the surface and lower atmosphere: this is a cooling term because less ozone results in less trapping of heat.
-The second term represents the absorption of solar UV radiation by ozone: this is a warming term because less ozone results in greater penetration of solar UV radiation into the lower atmosphere (troposphere).
-The 2013 Intergovernmental Panel on Climate Change (IPCC) climate assessment concluded that stratospheric ozone depletion most likely caused a slight cooling of Earth's surface, as shown in Figure Q17-1.
+The second term represents the absorption of solar UV radiation by ozone: this is a warming term because less ozone results in greater penetration of solar UV radiation into the lower atmosphere.

+sphere (troposphere).
 This radiative forcing due to stratospheric ozone depletion will diminish in the coming decades, as ODSs are gradually removed from the atmosphere.